jglim/gunbound-server/README.md

 **Game Server: Mostly implemented**
 - Login fully supports Serv2 protocol, and some GIS/GKS clients
     - Credentials and client version can be validated, and clients can be optionally rejected
+    - (new!)
+Cryptography fully implemented in Python (completely portable)
     - User's game rank can be changed
     - User's guild name can be changed
     - Guild rank value is indicated but unused